apk/apk.github.com/_posts/2016-02-28-color-clock.md

 </tr></table>

-The one interesting thing is what many clocks that display seconds get wrong: They just update about once in a second by they don't even try to do the update on the second.
-Effect: multiple instances drift with respect to each other (and to the actual seconds), and occasionally wil do a two-second step (when slow) or not step in a second (if fast, unusual).
+The one interesting thing is what many clocks that display seconds get wrong: They just update about once in a second but don't even try to do the update on the second.
+Effect: multiple instances drift with respect to each other (and to the actual seconds), and occasionally wil do a two-second step (when slow) or not step in a second (if fast, quite unusual).

 The fix:
 {% highlight javascript %}